 - did the defendant purposefully avail himself of the privilege of conducting activities in our state;

 - do the claims arise out of activities directed in Maryland; and

 - whether the exercise of personal jurisdiction would be constitutionally reasonable (which means do what you want)

 So what do we do with this poor woman who got mad and wrote some bad reviews?
-The court decided that writing bad review about a Maryland company in California is not enough to lead to personal jurisdiction in Maryland.
+The court decided that writing a bad review about a Maryland company in California is not enough to lead to personal jurisdiction in Maryland.
 Judge Catherine Blake reasoned that there is nothing in on-line reviews to suggest that they were tailored for a Maryland audience.
-These on-line review sites have a national scope and the consumer bought the product because it is marketed for people everywhere.
-Ultimately, the court concludes, the only Maryland nexus is that the owner of MarriageMax and the company itself reside there and that the defendant noted this in her post.
+These online review sites have a national scope and the consumer bought the product because it is marketed for people everywhere.
+Ultimately, the court concludes, the only Maryland nexus is that the owner of MarriageMax and the company itself live there and that the defendant noted this in her post.

 conduct fails prongs